Home Warranty Electrical Coverage: What's Covered and What's Not

 Does a home warranty cover my electrical panel?

-Does home warranty cover circuit breakers?
+Does a home warranty cover circuit breakers?

 Will my home warranty cover electrical wiring?